 • Each designated specialty will have one member and one alternate.
 If the representative and alternate for a society attend the same meeting, the alternate will be an “observer.”

-• If the CAC representative or the alternate cannot attend, the CMD should be notified in writing, at least five business days prior to the CAC meeting, of a substitution for the member.
+• If the CAC representative or the alternate cannot attend, the Contractor Medical Director (CMD) should be notified in writing, at least five business days prior to the CAC meeting, of a substitution for the member.
 This substitution should be infrequent.
 If it becomes frequent, the CMD will ask the society to replace that member or name the substitute as an alternate.

 CAC membership requirements include:

 • Physician members should be board-certified and actively practicing medicine and treating Medicare beneficiaries or have had many years of experience in the practice of medicine.
 Non-physician practitioner members should have attained certification of competency as provided by their discipline and should be actively practicing.

 • Members’ utilization statistics and practice patterns must demonstrate that they compare favorably to those of their peers in the same specialty and practice.

 • Members must not be the subject of an active investigation by law enforcement agencies.

 • Members must not be the subject of a Contractor fraud referral to law enforcement for investigation/prosecution.

 • Candidates should be nominated by their societies in writing or by email.
 The Contractor requests that the societies nominate two (2) candidates for each position.
 The standard term will be three years; however, societies may nominate their representatives for an additional term, at the discretion of the CMD.
 Periodically, the CMD will confirm the CAC membership with each society.